tanny411/GroupStudy/ReadME.md

 ### Database
 - Open `localhost/phpmyadmin` in browser and create a database called `groupstudy`.
 - Go to `Import`, click `choose file` and select the `setting files/groupstudy.sql` file.
 Click `Go`.
 The database should be set up.
 Some dummy data fills the database, if you want you can clear all the tables.
+### Set file path
+- If you are not running from linux, in `GroupStudy/generatecaptcha.php` change the path towards the end of the file to the proper location of the GroupStudy folder.
 ### Run
 - Run `localhost/GroupStudy/main_page.php` from browser and Enjoy!